Asmiya135/SAARTHI/README.md

   - Uses Gemini-2.0-Flash to verify and validate document details for eligibility.

 - **CSC and Kiosk Locator:**
-  - Integrates with Ola Maps for precise geospatial tracking.
+  - Integrates with Google Maps for precise geospatial tracking.
   - Offers comprehensive routing, tagging, and navigation features to locate the nearest CSC or kiosk.

 - **Voice Agent Integration:**